acg-team/JATI/README.md

 - If provided: Uses the specified seed for all random operations.

 This ensures deterministic results across runs on the same system with the same input and seed.

-## Performance Notes

-- PIP model computation is more intensive than treating gaps as missing data;
-- Tree topology optimisation scales with the number of taxa.

 ## Dependencies